New York City Attorney for Personal Injury, Commercial Litigation, and Criminal Defense Matters

 Whether you are seriously hurt in an accident, are facing criminal charges, or are trying to protect the future of your business, legal representation is a critical tool in helping you further your objectives.
 New York City injury lawyer Michael H. Joseph is ready to guide you in pursuing compensation from someone whose carelessness harmed you.
 If you have been hurt at a work site, for example, consulting a construction accident attorney may be an important step to take.
 Michael H. Joseph also can provide vigorous representation in protecting your rights against the prosecution or navigating a complicated business dispute on your behalf.

-Our firm represents people who have been injured in motor vehicle collisions, slip and falls, and encounters with defective products, among other devastating events.
+Our firm represents people who have been injured in motor vehicle collisions, slip and fall accidents, encounters with defective products, and other devastating events.
 We also advocate for families who have lost loved ones in tragic accidents.

 Car and Truck Accidents

 New York is a no-fault state.
 This means that if you have been involved in a car accident, the insurer for the car in which you were riding must pay your medical bills as well as lost wages.
 You turn to your own insurer first if you are hurt in a car accident in your own car.
 However, if you suffer serious injuries, you may sue the at-fault driver.
 By statute, serious injuries include the permanent limitation of a body organ or member, a bone fracture, significant disfigurement, the loss of a fetus, or a substantially full disability for 90 days.

 If you are hurt due to a dangerous property condition on someone else’s property, you may be able to recover damages in a premises liability lawsuit.
 Typically, you would need to show that you were a lawful visitor on the property, your injuries were caused by a dangerous condition, and the owner knew or should have known about the dangerous condition but failed to repair it or warn visitors about it.